 There are primarily two protocols in use today – MPEG-DASH and HLS.
 There are others, such as MSS (Microsoft Smooth Streaming) and HDS, but, we’ll leave them aside for this discussion.

 MPEG-DASH uses the

-mp4 container format for its videos and HLS uses the MPEG-TS (
+mp4 container format for its videos, and HLS uses MPEG-TS (

 ts) container for its files.
 If a content provider uses both MPEG-DASH and HLS, then they need to store a copy of their videos in both

 ts file formats.

 Now, let’s add the DRM encryption problem to it.
 If our three hypothetical DRM providers use three different encryption standards, then the content providers needs to store

 2 * 3 … six copies of each video!
 What a waste of storage space!!

 To combat the first problem posed by video streaming protocols, the CMAF specification was created which said that videos can be stored in the fragmented mp4 container format (